CoginitiScript: Configuring Runtime Environments

 Environment-Specific Optimization

-- Memory allocation optimized for environment data volumes
+- Memory allocation - Optimize database configuration for environment data volumes

 Summary